 So, here’s a dose of reality: no matter how hard you work on designing a brand logo, no matter how many focus groups tell you it’s just perfect, someone, somewhere, is going to hate it.
 That’s just a marketing fact.
 What’s also inevitable is that one of those logo haters is going to take to social media to explain why they hate your logo.
-They’ll mock it, make memes out of it, hashtag it, and basically force it run the gamut of InstaFaceTwit pseudo-outrage.
+They’ll mock it, make memes out of it, hashtag it, and basically force it to run the gamut of InstaFaceTwit pseudo-outrage.

 The Amazon Case Study